6 Yoga Poses for Strong Abs

-A few months back I got a few requests to share my workout plan and I’ve been meaning to do a post on this for some time, but honestly, I really hadn’t worked out much in the past three months.
-I was traveling a lot and insanely busy with work and winter never helps.
-I get really discouraged when it’s freezing outside and a big bowl of soup and a glass of wine pretty much always sound better than exercising.
-But now it’s warming up and I’m getting things organized and realizing that I can’t take on every single project, I’m finding more balance in my life and have been going to yoga a little more regularly.
+A few months back I got a few requests to share my workout plan and I’ve been meaning to do a post on this for some time, but I was traveling a lot and insanely busy with work.
+Oh, and it’s winter and I get really discouraged when it’s freezing outside.
+A big bowl of soup and a glass of wine pretty much always sound better than exercising—am I right?
+But now it’s warming up, I’m finding more balance in my life and have been going to yoga a little more regularly.

 Dancer is a good pose for toning your abs, arms and legs.
 Keep your core tight to help with balance and make sure to keep your hips even.